-What's special about meI am Nellie and I am ready for my new home.
-I will need to be rehomed with my best buds, Wilbur and Charlotte.
-We are very sweet pigs who are building confidence with people every day.
+What's special about meI am Charlotte and I am ready for my new home.
+I will need to be rehomed with my best bud, Nellie.
+I am very sweet but still a little shy with new people.
+Give me some treats, and we will get on well.
 We need a safe clean paddock, with decent shelter, plenty of grass and a mud wallow to help cool of in the summer.
 We absolutely love to get our noses dirty, so you must be happy for us to dig around to find lots of yummy roots.
 We would love a nice rural property to spend our days resting in the sunny and digging around.
 If you think, we can join your farm, please get in touch with our farm team.

 1. Can you care for a companion animal for their whole life?

 - The average lifespan of dogs and cats is around 12 years but some dogs and cats can live 20 years or more!